pandas-dev/pandas/doc/source/user_guide/indexing.rst

 .. warning::

+   .. versionchanged:: 1.0.0

-   Starting in 0.21.0, pandas will show a ``FutureWarning`` if indexing with a list with missing labels.
-In the future this will raise a ``KeyError``.
+   Pandas will raise a ``KeyError`` if indexing with a list with missing labels.
 See :ref:`list-like Using loc with missing keys in a list is Deprecated <indexing.deprecate_loc_reindex_listlike>`.

 pandas provides a suite of methods in order to have **purely label based indexing**.
 This is a strict inclusion based protocol.
 Every label asked for must be in the index, or a ``KeyError`` will be raised.